10 Best Restaurants Around Piazza Navona In Rome, Italy

 This trattoria is charming precisely for its simplicity.
 Rustic, local and located on one of the loveliest streets of Rome, Da Tonino serves traditional dishes.
 Locals and tourists flock here for its casual atmosphere, quick service and great prices.
 The dishes are abundant, well-prepared and the whole place transmits a heartwarming throw-back to the olden days.
 Try it for a very Roman experience.

-This colorful restaurant has interesting dishes and a lovely design that sets it apart from other spots in the city.
-Coromandel is best known for its continental-style brunch, serving up eggs Benedict, pancakes and bacon.
-However, it also has an ample dinner menu that incorporates plenty of sweet and savory flavors to its cuisine for a special dining experience.
+This colourful restaurant has interesting dishes and a lovely design that sets it apart from other spots in the city.
+Coromandel is best known for its continental-style brunch, serving up eggs benedict, pancakes and bacon.
+However, it also has an ample dinner menu that incorporates plenty of sweet and savoury flavours to its cuisine for a special dining experience.
 It even has a tasting menu that you can kick up a notch with a wine pairing menu to round out your meal.

-This cozy restaurant is one of the best places to get comfort food in the center of Rome.
+This cosy restaurant is one of the best places to get comfort food in the centre of Rome.
 With its wooden interior and rustic touches, Old Bear resembles a medieval tavern.
 This makes it a particularly atmospheric spot on winter evenings.
-The menu is extensive, and also includes some French and Bavarian flavors.
-Try any of the tantalizing timballo dishes.
-These oven-baked pastas resemble a lasagna and come in various flavors, including pumpkin with speck, mushrooms and truffles, or eggplant and mozzarella.
+The menu is extensive, and also includes some French and Bavarian flavours.
+Try any of the tantalising timballo dishes.
+These oven-baked pastas resemble a lasagna and come in various flavours, including pumpkin with speck, mushrooms and truffles, or eggplant and mozzarella.